-FHWA Performance Areas and Measures are contained in the Oregon Highway Plan (OHP) Appendix D ~ Adopted May 17, 2018 (Original 2006 OTP is currently under Revision)
+^{}FHWA Performance Areas and Measures are contained in the Oregon Highway Plan (OHP) Appendix D

 The Oregon Highway Plan addresses the FHWA performance management requirements for National Highway Performance, Congestion Mitigation and Air Quality, and National Freight Movement.
 The performance based planning process and performance targets contained in this a mendment are for ODOT's federal reporting requirements only.
-The requirements and targets addressed in this a mendment are not a pplicable to the Transportation Planning Rule for consistency in regional and local transportation system plans.
-The federal performance a reas and targets regarding public transportation are contained in the Oregon Transit As set Management Plan, and will be referenced in the Oregon Public Transportation Plan.
+The requirements and targets addressed in this amendment are not applicable to the Transportation Planning Rule for consistency in regional and local transportation system plans.
+The federal performance areas and targets regarding public transportation are contained in the Oregon Transit As set Management Plan, and will be referenced in the Oregon Public Transportation Plan.